canalplus/rx-player/tests/README.md

 - The `utils` directory exports helper functions useful for the `integration` and `memory` tests.

-- `globalSetup.mjs` is a file intended to be run through node.js by test runners before actually running tests.
-It set up the environment and a content server.
+- `globalSetup.mjs` is a file intended to be run through Node.js by test runners before actually running tests.
+It sets up the environment and a content server.

 - `worker_file.mjs` is a "RxPlayer Worker" file intended for tests relying on advanced Multithreading behavior.
 It defines worker-side logic that might then be exploited by